-Anna El-Khashem is the first-prize winner of the 2010 Elena Obraztsova International Competition for Young Vocalists.
-She is also the recipient of the 2011 Russian Ministry of Culture national scholarship and the 2013 Elena Obraztsova Charity Fund scholarship “For a bright start in the arts”.
+Anna El-Khashem was recently awarded First Prize at the 2019 Neue Stimmen Competition in Guterslöh, Germany.
+She is also the first-prize winner of the 2010 Elena Obraztsova International Competition for Young Vocalists and the recipient of the 2011 Russian Ministry of Culture national scholarship and the 2013 Elena Obraztsova Charity Fund scholarship “For a bright start in the arts”.
 In April of 2016, she received first-prize at the Zara Dolukhanova International Art Songs Competition – Amber Nightingale in Königsberg, Russia.
 In February of 2018, El-Khashem won the International Mozart Competition in Salzburg, Austria and recieved a special prize for the best interpretation of a work by Mozart.
 In the same year, she was awarded the Trude Eipperle Rieger-Preis and named “Emerging Opera Singer of the Year” by “Opernwelt” magazine.

 El-Khashem has participated in master classes with Elena Obraztsova, Brigitte Fassbaender, Anna Tomowa-Sintow, Edith Wiens, Natalie Dessay and Larissa Gergieva.